aardappel/lobster/docs/source/implementation.md

 to a Lobster implementation, simply link in the file and the functions will be available.

+You can add the above file to whatever build system you're using, but that may involve modifying the Lobster project files which you may not want to do.
+Instead, if your extension is small enough to sit in a header file, you can make use of the automatic inclusion of `projects/include/lobster_engine_plugins.h` (see comments in `engine.cpp`) which will then automatically be picked up as part of any Lobster build.

 ### Adding Lobster to your project

 This should still be fairly easy, as Lobster was made to be fairly modular, but